 Financial instruments that potentially subject the Company to a concentration of credit risk consist principally of cash and cash equivalents and accounts receivable.
 The Company maintains cash in accounts which may, at times, exceed federally insured limits.
-At June 30, 2017, the balances of approximately \$1.6 million were in excess of federally insured limits.
+At June 30, 2018, there were no balances that were in excess of federally insured limits.
 We deposit our cash with financial institutions which we believe have sufficient credit quality to minimize the risk of loss.